Abdulmumin1/yaqeen.me/src/routes/blog/posts/how-garbage-collector-works-under-the-hood-series.md

 ![John mcCarthy at work in his artificial intelligence laboratory at Stanford](https://static.independent.co.uk/s3fs-public/thumbnails/image/2011/10/31/20/48-John-McCarthy-AP.jpg?quality=75&width=1250&crop=3%3A2%2Csmart&auto=webp)

-Other languages soon follow suite, baking garbage collectors into the language's runtime or compiler.
+Other languages soon follow suit, baking garbage collectors into the language's runtime or compiler.

 ### Why not?